-- Love those mini layer cakes I made (Gluten Free Chocolate Cake and Gluten Free Carrot Cake)?
+- I love those mini layer cakes I made (Gluten Free Chocolate Cake and Gluten Free Carrot Cake).
 These are the layer cake pans I used.

 - I love making bundt cakes.
-This pan is on my wish list as my old bundt pan is on its last legs!
+This pan is on my wishlist as my old bundt pan is on its last legs!
 I used it in this delicious Gluten Free Lemon Bundt Cake recipe, Gluten Free Vanilla Pudding Raspberry Bundt Cake, and others.
-I also love these mini bundt pans that I used in this Gluten Free Matcha Green Tea Bundt Cakes recipe.
+I also love these mini bundt pans I used in this Gluten Free Matcha Green Tea Bundt Cakes recipe.

 - These mini springform pans are perfect for mini cheesecakes like these Gluten Free Peanut Butter Chocolate Cheesecakes.

 - I use these little round tart pans all of the time.

 - This large rectangle tart pan is also a favorite.
 See this Gluten Free Chocolate Tart or this savory Gluten Free Goat Cheese Asparagus Tart recipe.